National Guard Armory: Crime

 In the 20th century, a number of national guard armories were the target of burglaries and weapons theft.

-Bonnie and Clyde acquired many of the weapons used for their crime sprees, such Browning Automatic Rifles, through theft from National Guard Armories.
+Bonnie and Clyde acquired many of the weapons used for their crime sprees, such as Browning Automatic Rifles, through theft from National Guard Armories.

 Some of the burglaries were linked to radicalism, as in the case of Katherine Ann Power, who stole weapons from multiple armories in the 1970s.
 A particularly notable case in 1974 involved the theft of a huge arms cache from the Compton National Guard Armory in California, in which nearly 100 M-16 rifles and several rocket launchers were stolen.
 Several suspects were eventually arrested in 1975.
 The magnitude of this crime was considered analogous to most dangerous kind of terrorist threats.

 In 1995, former soldier Shawn Nelson stole an M60A3 tank from a National Guard armory in San Diego and went on a rampage throughout the city until he was shot dead by police.